 Communication with our parents is an area of growth.
 One major change is our new website which is now in use, since the District's previous website was both challenging to update and challenging to use for our staff, students, and community.
 In today's digital world, websites are a primary means of communication between schools and families.
+Another major change is our new student information system which promises to be more user-friendly for parents and for staff.
 Improving response rates on surveys to parents and increasing attendance at stakeholder meetings are two areas of focus for the coming years.
+Parent Square is being used now to communicate with our school community by text, email, and voice calls.
 New members on the District Advisory Committee are enthusiastic participants and eager to share their perspectives on educational, social, and community issues.

 Curriculum and Student Achievement:

 Student achievement on standards-aligned assessments is closely tied to standards-aligned curriculum.
-Updating curriculum has already begun in 7th-12th science and 9th-12th history-social sciences.
-Science and history-social science in K-6 and English Language Arts in 7th-12th grades are the next areas for the District's curriculum committees to address.
+The LEA as a whole performed at the Very Low level for ELA (73.6 DFS) and Math (107.3 DFS).
+While student achievement is referenced in this prompt, student performance is not specifically noted.
+Updating curriculum has already begun in 7th-12th English Language Arts, 6tth-12th math, 7th-12th science, and 9th-12th history-social sciences.
+Science and history-social science in K-6, and math at K-5, are the next areas for the District's curriculum committees to address.

 Dashboard: